account931/yii2_REST_2019/Readme_YII2_mine_This_Project_itself.txt

  ==========================================================================
  9. Bot Yii
- Bot that auoreplies your messages
+ Bot that auoreplies your messages.
+ Uses cURL for Api requests(like weather/news) as file_get_contents() is not supported on hosting (though it works on localhost). cUrl is supported both on local & 000web.com hosting
  #It uses SQL DB table  -> {bot}.
 Values in this table fields {b_autocomplete, b_reply} must be separated by "//".
 Field {b_key} does not requre that.
   i.e"//" is a limiter to covert string to array => split() in js/bot/autocomplete.js and for explode() in BotController/actionAjaxReply()